bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 or 'triple' to indicate a triple bar.
 The gap between the bar lines are determined by the gap-option, which defaults to 0.1 unit length.

-# The 'drawlinesegarc' command
+# The 'drawanglearc' command

-The 'drawlinesegarc' command is to draw an arc or half square showing the angle formed by two consecutive line segments of a polyline encountered in the given path.
+The 'drawanglearc' command is to draw an arc or half square showing the angle formed by two consecutive line segments of a polyline encountered in the given path.
 The angles formed is assumed to start from the first point to the third point, where the second point acts